 The challenge was to establish a baseline product for release that will engage users and teach them about the broad offering and how to can enhance their life, while facilitating their investment in Kadoo to ensure they become active members who contribute and increase the Kadoo community.
 We were given 6 weeks.

 I knew to accomplish what we needed to accomplish would require a unified vision of what needed to be built, and how it would be used, to ensure a cohesive effort as we concurrently on facets that should be worked on sequentially.

-Establish a holistic vision of Kadoo and for each of its 18 subsystems to ensure a cohesive experience for users.
+I established a consistent vision of Kadoo and for each of its 18 subsystems to ensure a cohesive experience for users and an efficient effort.

 Designed & Conducted:

 > Baseline Usability Testing with User Profile Surveys to understand the current state and learn a bit more about the users and how they relate to the product (qualitative data)

 > Satisfaction Surveys (Weighted Likert-Scale) with testing to gather a quantitative measurement of users' perception of the usability and usefulness.